 Last Date of Attendance Reporting for Online/Distance Learning

 Faculty are expected to monitor student participation in on-line courses.
-If a student appears to have stopped participating in your course, and the final grade is reported as a "W" or "WF," course instructors are obligated to accurately report the date the student last attended the course.
+If a student appears to have stopped participating in your course, and the final grade is reported as a "W" or "UW," course instructors are obligated to accurately report the date the student last attended the course.

 The last date of attendance (LDA) should be recorded as the last date of participation in an academically-related activity.
 Recent governmental guidance has made clear that the sole act of logging into the course is not sufficient to support the LDA.
 Faculty should retain documented evidence beyond course log in of the activities which support the reported LDA.

 Depending on the nature of your course there are various ways to determine when a student was last academically engaged in a course.

 - taking an exam, an interactive tutorial, or computer-assisted instruction